sdesalas/fusspot/README.md

 ##Grid

-A fusspot Grid is a weighted matrix of inputs to outputs.
+A fusspot [grid](Grid.js) is a weighted matrix of inputs to outputs.
 While you can train it to be biased towards certain responses with patience, it is non determinisic and will just as likely learn on its own or veer away from what it has learnt (ie, do what it likes rather than what its told).

 At present, links between inputs and ouputs (think squares in a game of chess) are biased positively or negatively depending on a combination of random choices and training/reinforcement which biases the likelyhood of those choices.